jcook-200/jcook-200.github.io/_projects/audio-bluetooth-pcb.md

 This project is a custom PCB based 3.5mm audio to Bluetooth (A2DP) converted.
 To achieve this I combined a PCM1808 audio to digital converted, which communicates with an <b>STM32F446</b> over <b>I2S</b>.
 The STM32, then communicates with a CC2564C through the Bluetooth Host Controller Interface (HCI), which uses <b>4-wire UART</b>.

 ## Schematics
-Detailed write-up of your hardware/firmware design, block diagrams, schematics, and challenges solved.

 {% include gallery id="schematic_gallery" caption="Hardware schematics created in KiCad." %}

 ## Layout